 If you are asking yourself how to pack for a long trip overseas, a backpack is probably your starting point.
 The things you need to consider are how much it can fit, how the weight feels on your body and how secure you can keep the backpack.
 Unlike suitcases, you can’t easily lock your backpack up at night, which could be an issue if you don’t have a locker in your hostel room to secure it.

 I traveled around Europe and Asia with an REI hiking backpack that I still use to this day but mostly for camping trips now.
-This backpack is the best kind of backpack for a long trip.
+A backpack like this is the good kind of backpack for a long trip.
 It has adjustable straps to fit your body perfect, front zipper pockets for you to store things like your phone or passport and can hold up to 69 liters of stuff.

 BEST SUITCASES FOR LONG TRIPS